*The original article posted on April 17, 2020 has been updated to reflect changes as of June 15, 2020.

 Many small business owners have or will receive funding under the PPP and it is vitally important for these businesses to focus on the eligible uses of loan proceeds and maximize the amount of forgiveness each business can receive.
 Loan forgiveness will be fact sensitive and dependent upon actions taken by borrowers during the eight-week period that begins on the date the borrower receives its loan proceeds, decisions surrounding the use of proceeds, reduction in employee count and any salary reductions of 25% or more for employees earning less than $100,000 annually.
 Guidance on the loan forgiveness portion of the PPP has been unclear in certain instances and the SBA had until April 26, 2020, to release additional guidance related to Section 1106 of the CARES Act (PPP loan forgiveness).
-As of today we are still waiting for that guidance.
-Below is a summary of the loan forgiveness provisions within the CARES Act and subsequent guidance issued through Interim Final Rules and authorized FAQs from the Department of Treasury, as of April 27, 2020.
+On May 15, 2020, the SBA released its forgiveness application, and on May 22, 2020, released Interim Final Rule 14, which provides rules on forgiveness.
+Additional information regarding forgiveness is provided in the PPPF Act as well.
+Below is a summary of the loan forgiveness provisions within the CARES Act, PPPF Act, and subsequent guidance issued through Interim Final Rules, authorized FAQs from the Department of Treasury, and the forgiveness application, as of May 15, 2020.

 General Loan Forgiveness

-Generally, the PPP allows loan forgiveness for four categories of expenses incurred and payments made during the “covered period” (i.e., the eight-week period commencing on the date the borrower receives its loan proceeds).
+Generally, the PPP allows loan forgiveness for four categories of expenses incurred and payments made during the “covered period” (i.e., the eight-week period commencing on the date the borrower receives its loan proceeds, if such commencement date is prior to the enactment of the PPPF Act, if after the new period is 24 weeks).
 The categories are:

-- Payroll costs, including gross salaries, commissions, wages and similar cash compensation up to a $100,000.00 cap, annualized per employee (maximum of $15,385 per employee over the eight-week period), employer-paid health care benefits, including insurance premiums, vacation, parental, family, medical or sick leave payments, payments of cash tips or equivalent, retirement contributions, and employer paid state and local taxes on payroll.
+- Payroll costs, including gross salaries, commissions, wages and similar cash compensation up to a $100,000.00 cap, annualized per employee (maximum of $46,154 per employee over the 24 week period or $15,385 per employee over the eight-week period), employer-paid health care benefits, including insurance premiums, vacation, parental, family, medical or sick leave payments, payments of cash tips or equivalent, retirement contributions, and employer paid state and local taxes on payroll.
+This may include bonuses or hazard pay, so long as this does not bring an employee above the annualized $100,000 threshold.

 Payroll costs cannot include: The employer’s portion of federal payroll taxes, compensation in excess of $100,000, compensation to any employee whose principal place of residence if outside of the United States, or any payments made under Sections 7001 or 7003 of the Families First Coronavirus Response Act.